DCXII/A1O/README.md

 ## Disclaimer

 This tool is intended for legal and ethical purposes only.
 Before running a search, you will be prompted to agree to a legal disclaimer.
 The developer is not responsible for any illegal usage of this tool.

-## License

-This project is currently unlicensed.
-You are free to use, modify, and distribute it as you see fit.
-However, a formal license may be added in the future.